What is Chapter 11 Bankruptcy?

 Chapter 11 bankruptcy differs from Chapter 7 and Chapter 13 in that businesses file for it as opposed to individuals.
 Chapter 11 bankruptcies often make headlines when filed by major corporations including General Motors, United Airlines, Lehman Brothers and more.

-“A Chapter 11 is where you want to keep a business ongoing, or if you’re an individual with a lot of nonexempt debts and property,” Kirk said.
-“They’re complicated and have a lot of tricky things involved in them.”
+Chapter 11 is where you want to keep a business ongoing, or if you’re an individual with a large amount of of nonexempt debts and property.

 No trustee is usually appointed in a Chapter 11 bankruptcy; instead the debtor continues operating their business as normally as possible.
 However, the debtor loses control over many major decisions to the bankruptcy court.
 The bankruptcy court must approve or deny such actions including any asset sale, entering into or breaking leases, expanding or shutting down business operations and more.